simp/simp-doc/docs/changelogs/latest.rst

 * :pupmod:`simp/nfs`
 * :pupmod:`simp/simp_nfs`

-The specific changes made are described in detail the New Features section.
+The specific changes made are described in detail in the :ref:`New Features section<changelog-6-5-0-new-features>`.

 .. _changelog-6.5.0-el6-support-dropped-from-some-optional-puppet-modules: